tongueroo/forger/README.md

 * profiles/user-data/myserver.yml

+The user-data script is generated on the machine that is running the aws-ec2 command.
+If this is your local macosx machine, then the context is your local macosx machine is available.
 To see the generated user-data script, you can use the `aws userdata NAME`.
 Example:

 * aws userdata myserver # shows a preview of the user-data script